 Category Archives: Resistance to injustice

-Fact checking a lie
+Fact checking Holocaust disinformation

 This is an example of just how far right-wing disinformation will go.
 According to the narration in this video: “The Holocaust stuff was about them (the New York Times) not wanting to be seen as a Jewish-owned newspaper, because this was America in the 1940s, there was a lot of antisemitism.
 They were afraid it would jeopardize their position in the market, and for them, that was just something they would not sacrifice, even for the truth.
 They actually forbade the word “Jew” in their news reports during that period.”